 Short for Musical Instrument Digital Interface, MIDI is a standard for digitally representing and transmitting sounds that was first developed in the 1980s.
 The MIDI sound is played back through the hardware device or computer either through a synthesized audio sound or a waveform stored on the hardware device or computer.
 The quality of how MIDI sounds when played back by the hardware device or computer depends upon that device's capability.

-Many older computer sound cards will have a MIDI port, as shown in the top right picture.
+Many older computer sound cards have a MIDI port, as shown in the top right picture.
 This port allows musical instrument devices to be connected to the computer, such as a MIDI keyboard or a synthesizer.
-Before connecting any of these devices to the computer, you will need to purchase a separate cable, which takes the MIDI/Game port connection into the standard 5-pin DIN midi connector or a USB to MIDI converter.
+Before connecting any MIDI devices to the computer, you need to purchase a cable that takes the MIDI/Game port connection into the standard 5-pin DIN midi connector or a USB to MIDI converter.
 If you do not have a MIDI port, the most common way today to connect a MIDI device to a computer is to use a USB to MIDI port cable.

 - See the connection definition for listing of other connections on a computer.

 - Computer sound card help and support.